erwin-kok/libp2p-crypto/README.md

 # DEPRECATION NOTICE

 This library has been moved into kotlin-libp2p, see https://github.com/erwin-kok/kotlin-libp2p.

-As such, the repo will no longer be maintained.
+As such, this repo will no longer be maintained.

 # libp2p-crypto